Dhyaa-km/Js-challenge/README.md

 # Conway’s Game of Life

 ## Introduction
-Conway’s Game of Life is a cellular automaton created by mathematician John Conway.
+Conway’s Game of Life is a cellular automaton .
 This project is a JavaScript implementation that uses the HTML5 Canvas API to display and interact with the simulation.

 ## Features
 - Interactive grid-based simulation